zach-ko/ecs163-24w/Homework2/README.md

 Note that you are free to use other existing frameworks and libraries in JavaScript to implement your interface, while d3.js remains required for completing this assignment.

-To start the application, open folder which contains all your files in **VSCode**, then open *index.html* file, right click on the mouse and press "open with liver server".
+To start the application, open folder which contains all your files in **VSCode**, then open *index.html* file, right click on the mouse and press "open with Live Server".

 # Requirements